ENVIRONMENT

 With the aim of stimulating the level of collaboration and innovation necessary to create a new textile economy, aligned with the principles of the circular economy, over the years, Ferragamo has participated in networks and initiatives dedicated to the development of these issues.
 These include the Italian Alliance for the Circular Economy, which sees the participation of companies from various sectors, all "Made in Italy" and internationally recognized, promotes the development of business models based on collaboration, the extension of the useful life of products, the reuse of energy and utilization of renewable resources.

 In 2020, by publishing a Position Paper, which identifies priority actions and valuable experiences and fosters concrete proposals for the development of circularity in Italy, the Alliance renewed its commitment to bring circular economy at the center of the political agenda.
-In 2023, Ferragamo joined the Monitor for Circular Fashion, a multi-stakeholder project involving leading fashion companies and supply chain actors with scientific input from the SDA Bocconi Sustainability Lab.
+Moreover, in 2024, Ferragamo continued its collaboration with the Monitor for Circular Fashion, a multi-stakeholder project involving leading fashion companies and supply chain actors with scientific input from the SDA Bocconi Sustainability Lab.
 The Monitor disseminates good practices in circular fashion, enhancing technical, managerial and scientific expertise, with the aim of contributing to the transition to circular business models.

 CERTIFIED PACKAGING